-Help of the national/ international organization, institutions, NGOs and related bodies is also be sought to make the programme successful.
-World Association of Zoos & Aquariums (WAZA) will also be requested to support the activity as part of Global Species Management Programme (GSMP).
+Help of the national/ international organization, institutions, NGOs and related bodies will also be sought to make the programme successful.
+World Association of Zoos & Aquariums (WAZA) will also be requested to support the activity as part of global species management programme.
 Conservation Breeding Specialist Group of SSC-IUCN will also be engaged in the activity.
-All the Zoos participating in the Coordinated Planned Conservation Breeding Programme have been asked to become member of Conservation Breeding Specialist Group (CBSG).
-Zoos dealing with different species have also been asked to join.
-Specialist Groups of SSC/IUCN deal with the targeted or similar wild animal species.
-The wild animals bred as part of the coordinated conservation breeding activity, will occasionally be released in the identified habitats following IUCN/CZA guidelines for the purpose.
-The main purpose of this is to have hands on experience and develop the mechanism for such operations, so that the same can be used in case of exigencies in formal release operations, Zoos may have to conduct in future.
+The wild animals bred as part of the coordinated conservation breeding activity, will occasionally be released in the identified habitats following IUCN guidelines for the purpose involving Reintroduction Specialized Group of SSC-IUCN.
+The main purpose of this will be to have hands on experience and develop the mechanism for such operations, so that they can be used in case of exigencies in formal release operations, Zoos may have to conduct in future.

 Present stock of wild animals of the commoner species from unplanned breeding of unknown lineage or prolific breeding species in Indian Zoos again of doubtful lineage will be phased out and replaced by the individuals of the desirable species bred and kept in more planned and scientific ways, which are physically, genetically, behaviourally healthy and can be used as future insurance for the cases of exigencies.
-The conservation breeding programme is not necessarily to breed the animals of the targeted species for reintroduction in the wild, but to have proper stock for display in the Zoos and to have the right animals as an insurance for exigencies and for experimental release in the wild to begin with.
+The conservation breeding programme is not necessarily to breed the animals of the targetted species for reintroduction in the wild only but to have proper stock for display in the Zoos and to have the right animals as an insurance for exigencies and for experimental release in the wild.